La Union: Japanese Occupation

-On December 22, 1941, the Japanese 4th Tank Regiment and the 47th Infantry Regiment under the command of Col. Isamu Yanagi, supported by a massive flotilla of navy ships tried to land in Agoo to make it one of three major beachheads for the Japanese Invasion of Lingayen Gulf, although weather dispersed their forces and made them deploy on a wide stretch of beach that ranged from Poro Point (San Fernando) to as far south as Damortis.
+On 22 December 1941, the Japanese 4th Tank Regiment and the 47th Infantry Regiment under the command of Col. Isamu Yanagi, supported by a massive flotilla of navy ships tried to land in Agoo to make it one of three major beachheads for the Japanese Invasion of Lingayen Gulf, although weather dispersed their forces and made them deploy on a wide stretch of beach that ranged from Poro Point (San Fernando) to as far south as Damortis.
 These forces later met the commonwealth defence forces—consisting of the 26th Cavalry Regiment (Philippine Scouts), the Philippine 21st Division, the Philippine 11th Division, and the newly formed Philippine 71st Division—in what would later be called the Battle of Rosario.

-Bacnotan

-Invading Japanese soldiers arrived at Bacnotan on December 21, 1941, during the early days of World War II.
-On January 4, 1945, the tides of war changed in La Union as Filipino-American soldiers captured Baroro Bridge in Bacnotan, a strategic bridge that connects the rest of Northern Luzon to San Fernando.
-The victory ensured the liberation of La Union.
-It was followed by the historic Battle of San Fernando and Bacsil Ridge.
-Defeated, the Japanese Imperial Army retreated to Baguio where they joined their comrades and made their last stand.
+During the Japanese occupation in the province, La Union was governed by Gov. Jorge Camacho (1941–1942), Gov. Bonifacio Tadiar (1942–1944), and Gov. Bernardo Gapuz (1945) under the administration of President José P. Laurel's Japanese-sponsored "puppet" government.
+The province endured strict military controls, forced labor, food shortages, and widespread violence including extrajudicial killings and sexual violence.
+Despite these conditions, resistance movements emerged, with many residents engaging in guerrilla warfare against Japanese forces.
+Guerrilla camps was established all over the province including Camp Spencer in Darigayos, Luna and Camp 121 and Barrio San Cristobal in Bangar.